 Jabal An-Nar Graduating a New Generation

-The celebration started with holy verses from Qur’an and the national anthem, followed by a speech delivered by Dirar Tuqan, the President of Jabal An-Nar Club.
-In his speech, he welcomed the audience and pointed out to the qualitative shift in Jabal An-Nar’s performance and how it became a prestigious institution in Nablus.
+The celebration started with holy verses from Qur’an and the national anthem, followed by a speech delivered by Dirar Tuqan, the Chairman of Jabal An-Nar Club.
+In his speech, he welcomed the audience and pointed out to the qualitative leap in Jabal An-Nar’s performance and how it became a prestigious institution in Nablus.
 He also talked about some of the voluntary work provided by the club to people in need, and how the center’s capabilities had developed to reach out all segments in the community.

 The celebration was attended by a number of local organizations in Nablus such as Nablus Governorate, Higher Council For Youth & Sports and universities.
-Mr. Zeyad Othman, the Director General of Media and Public Relations in Nablus Governorate delivered a speech on behalf of Nablus governor.
-He praised Jabal An-Nar in his speech for its remarkable role in developing and supporting the youth’s skills and capabilities.
+Mr. Zeyad Othman, the Director General of Media and Public Relations in Nablus Governorate delivered a speech on behalf of Nablus Governor.
+He praised Jabal An-Nar in his speech for its remarkable role in developing and supporting youth’s skills and capabilities.
 Likewise, Mr. Yousef Zou’bi, the Director of Northern District in Higher Council For Youth & Sports, expressed his happiness for graduating this cohort of trainees in the speech and emphasized the council’s constant eagerness to serve the youth’s needs in order to develop their skills and status.
 In addition, both of An-Najah National University and Al-Quds Open University participated in the ceremony due to their effective role in fulfilling the trainings.